 2.6.
-Preflight Briefing.
+Preflight Brief.

 - 2.6.1.
-All flight crewmembers and passengers must attend the flight briefing unless previously coordinated with unit supervisors.
-(T-3). - 2.6.2.
-Anyone not attending the flight briefing must receive, as a minimum, an overview of the expected mission flow and events as well as a thorough crew briefing that includes potential emergency procedures (EP).
-(T-3).
-These requirements must be accomplished prior to aircrew step.
-(T-3). - 2.6.3.
-Flight leads and instructors are responsible for presenting a logical briefing which will promote safe and effective mission accomplishment.
+All flight crewmembers and passengers must attend the flight brief unless previously coordinated with unit supervisors. - 2.6.2.
+Anyone not attending the flight brief must receive, as a minimum, an overview of the expected mission flow and events as well as a thorough crew brief that includes potential emergency procedures (EP).
+These requirements must be accomplished prior to aircrew step. - 2.6.3.
+Flight leads/instructors are responsible for presenting a logical brief which will promote safe and effective mission accomplishment. - 2.6.3.1.
+Ensure brief start time provides adequate time to discuss required items and accounts for mission complexity.
+As a minimum, begin briefs at least 1.5 hours before scheduled takeoff.
+Alert briefs will start in sufficient time to be completed prior to aircrew changeover. - 2.6.3.2.
+Structure the brief to accommodate the capabilities of each flight member.

-- 2.6.3.1.
-Items listed in Attachment 3 are required items that must be briefed on every sortie as applicable.
-(T-3).
-Items published in AFIs, AFTTPs, or SQ/wing standards and understood by all participants may be briefed as "standard." - 2.6.3.2.
-Ensure briefing start time provides adequate time to discuss required items and accounts for mission complexity.
-(T-3).
-As a minimum, begin briefings at least 1.5 hours before scheduled takeoff.
-(T-3).
-Alert briefings will start in sufficient time to be completed prior to aircrew changeover.
-(T-3). - 2.6.3.3.
-Structure the briefing to accommodate the capabilities of each flight member. - 2.6.3.4.
-Ensure contracts, roles, and responsibilities of each flight member are established, briefed, and debriefed.
-(T-3). - 2.6.3.5.
-Include mission priorities, significant rules (e.g., Rules of Engagement [ROE], Special Instructions, Training Rules), task management, weather, Notice to Airmen (NOTAM)s, and EPs.
-(T-3). - 2.6.3.6.
-Ensure a formation deconfliction, blind, and get-well plan for every phase of flight is briefed and every flight member understands the plan (use para 3.10 as a baseline).
-(T-3).
-All flight members are responsible for executing this plan. - 2.6.3.7.
+- 2.6.3.3.
+Ensure contracts, roles, and responsibilities of each flight member are established, briefed, and debriefed. - 2.6.3.4.
+Include mission priorities, significant rules (e.g. Rules of Engagement [ROE], Special Instructions [SPINS], Training Rules [TRs]), task management, weather, NOTAMs, and EPs. - 2.6.3.5.
+Ensure a formation deconfliction, blind, and get well plan for every phase of flight is briefed and every flight member understands the plan (use para 3.10 as a baseline).
+All flight members are responsible for executing this plan. - 2.6.3.6.
 Review TOLD and ensure every member of the flight understands it.
-(T-3).
-Place emphasis on takeoff abort factors during abnormal situations such as short or wet runway, heavy gross weights, non-standard cable configurations, and abort sequence in formation flights.
-(T-3). - 2.6.3.8.
-Include the following special subjects: - 2.6.3.8.1.
-Radar and visual search responsibilities during departure/enroute/recovery; (T-3). - 2.6.3.8.2.
-High density traffic areas; (T-3). - 2.6.3.8.3.
-Mid-air collision avoidance both from other military aircraft as well as civilian aircraft; (T-3). - 2.6.3.8.4.
-Lateral Asymmetry considerations (as applicable) to include: takeoff asymmetry, tactical portions based on planned weapons expenditure, lateral asymmetry highlight areas (e.g., external tank fuel imbalance combined with high-g/high Angle of Attack (AOA) maneuvering). (see Table 2.1).
-(T-3).
+Place particular emphasis on takeoff abort factors during abnormal situations such as short or wet runway, heavy gross weights, non-standard cable configurations, and abort sequence in formation flights. - 2.6.3.7.
+Include the following special subjects: - 2.6.3.7.1.
+Radar and visual search responsibilities during departure/enroute/recovery; - 2.6.3.7.2.
+High density traffic areas; - 2.6.3.7.3.
+Mid-air collision avoidance both from other military aircraft as well as civilian aircraft: - 2.6.3.7.4.
+Lateral Asymmetry considerations (as applicable) to include: takeoff asymmetry, tactical portions based on planned weapons expenditure, lateral asymmetry highlight areas (e.g. external tank fuel imbalance combined with high G/high AOA maneuvering). - 2.6.3.8.
+Include flight responsibilities, proper formation position (to ensure adequate wingtip clearance), and aircraft-unique requirements for each phase of flight when dissimilar aircraft or aircraft configurations are flown in the same formation. - 2.6.3.9.
+For missions using Night Vision Goggles (NVG), emphasize proper tuning, use, and limitations.